acrenwelge/Portfolio-Reference-Documents/javams-guidelines.md

 # Full Stack Java with Microservices Training Track

-Refer to the [Portfolio Guidelines](./javams-guidelines.md#portfolio-guidelines) and [Portfolio Sample](./javams-guidelines.md#portfolio-sample) to generate your portfolio in RevPro.
+Refer to the [Portfolio Guidelines](./javams-guidelines.md#portfolio-guidelines) and [Portfolio Sample](./javams-guidelines.md#portfolio-sample) to generate the portfolio through Revpro.

 ## Portfolio Guidelines